WS-UB/WLMap/README.md

 - [x] The point the user selects is marked and displayed with a circle.
 - [x] Latitude and longitude coordinates are displayed on the point that the user selects.
 - [x] User can travel to any point within a room in Davis Hall.
+- [x] User can search for any room in the search bar and get navigational directions to the room